What Is A Paternity Case?

 Where Do I Begin?

 You must first contact a Support Specialist at the DHS Office of Child Support.
-(The same place for support or interstate cases).
 Their number is: (866) 661-0005 ext 7187.
-The support specialist will then send a referral to the Family Support Division of the Prosecutors Office.
+The Specialist will then send a referral to the Family Support Division of the Prosecutors Office.
 If you are currently receiving any type of public assistance then you are required to cooperate or you may lose some or all of your benefits.
 However, the receipt of public assistance benefits is not a requirement to be eligible for legal help on these matters.
 Anyone who has a child residing with them can be helped.

 - They can come into the office and pick up the papers.

 - The papers can be sent by certified, restricted mail.
-(Only he/she can sign for them.)
+(Only the Defendant can sign for them)

-- A Process Server can hand deliver the papers to him/her.
+- A Process Server can hand deliver the papers to them.

-The defendant then has some options.
-They can request tests to determine paternity or sign an Affidavit of Parentage.
+The Defendant can request tests to determine paternity or sign an Affidavit of Parentage.
 If paternity tests are requested by either party, a court order is obtained requiring DNA blood or buccal swab tests.
 The parties and the child are required to go to the laboratory to provide tissue or blood samples.
-The results of these tests are highly accurate and are usually known in about 4 to 6 weeks.
+The results of these tests are highly accurate and are usually known in 4 - 6 weeks.
 The results are forwarded to the parties upon receipt from the laboratory.
 If the test results are positive that the man is the father, then a Judgment of Filiation and Uniform Support Order (USO) is pursued.
 If the results are negative, then the case is dismissed.